 The Yellow Coris Wrasse is best known for its ability to eat a number of nuisance pests in the aquarium.
 Really they well eat just about any pest in the aquarium except for aiptasia.

-They will eat nearly any type of meaty food offered to them and do not get too large with the max size usually being around 5".
+They will eat nearly any type of meaty food offered to them and do not get too large with the max size usually being around 5″.
 They are one of the more docile wrasses in the Halichoeres genus and are model citizens in your tank.
-They not aggressive towards other fish and nor are they particularly territorial.
-They do prefer a sandy substrate as they are known for burying themselves.
+They are not aggressive towards other fish nor are they particularly territorial.
+They do prefer a sandy substrate as they are known for burying themselves1.
 Keep this in mind if you are thinking about a bare-bottom setup.
 They are a fairly hardy fish and a good choice for a beginner.

 Are They Reef Safe?